Jimbly/dcjam2024/Jimb-TODO.md

 Polish
 * controller issue: don't see initial hint in combat
-* adjust fog colors and settings of all levels - backdrops too
-* fill in empty space in UI with some noise at least
 * use wall variations throughout levels
-* add unlockable doors to get back to the Solitude entrances
-* more player faces
 * tooltip on Sanity and XP displays, explaining mechanics
-* add sanity icon to spritesheet and use in dialogs
 * scroll area for combat log when needed
 * change wander to only wander between 2 spaces, start and random neighbor, then can enable on all
 * darken read notes on the minimap